nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding a default course : `teach`

-Adds a default course to the address book.
+You can add a default course to TAManager.

 The default course is usually the course that you are currently teaching.

-This command will add a default course to the address book.

 Format: `teach c/COURSE_CODE`